holographicSol/SatIO_ESP32-P4/README.md

   If more output is needed then add another I2C port controller, if more input is needed then add another custom I2C sensor module.
-  If more matrix logic is needed then build on another MCU, matrix switches and switch functions have been balanced to allow for plenty of switches and functions for said switches, with regards to available memory/storage (10 functions per switch not including switch linking where logic can be stacked accross multiple/all switches/memory allocations).
+  If more matrix logic is needed then build on another MCU, matrix switches and switch functions have been balanced to allow for plenty of switches and functions for said switches, with regards to available memory/storage (10 functions per switch not including switch linking where logic can be stacked accross multiple/all matrix switches).

         Design: Break out all the things and build I2C peripherals as required to orbit the ESP32/Central-MCU.